Founntain/TetraLeague.Overlay/README.md

 > **Note:** Ensure you use the URL ending with `/web` for live updates.
 The data is cached and refreshes every 30 seconds.
 For 40 Lines and Blitz the default cache is used which is **5 minutes**.

 ### 🛠️ Customization Parameters
+You can put any parameters at the end of the url. ***The order does not matter, however spelling is!***

 - **`backgroundColor`**: Adjusts the background color (useful if you don’t want a transparent background).
 Default is `00FFFFFF`.
 - **`textColor`**: Changes the text color and the color of the progress bar.
 Default is `FFFFFF`.